datomatic/nova-enum-field/README.md

 }
 ```

-Alternatively, you may wish to use the provided Nova Boolean filter (which is also compatible with both the `Enum` and `BackedEnum`):
+Alternatively, you may wish to use the provided Nova Boolean filter:

 ```php
 namespace App\Nova;